-As I mentioned in the post-Louisiana entry, due to some rollover incidents at other LeMons races the tech inspections have gotten very thorough about roll cages.
 Upon close inspection of the cage in our original TetanusNeon we found some bends that would probably not pass tech inspection again, so the cage has been removed and a new one goes in this Saturday.

-If this happened to a normal car, one would go find a new support, or perhaps a full donor front end, and replace the poor perforated beastie with metal of the size and shape that Dodge intended.
+of the size and shape that Dodge intended.
 That, however, is not The LeMons Way (especially as interpreted by SNAFU Racing).
 Our way?
 Take a brief 4-hour workshop on welding, buy a reconditioned welder, and start tacking in whatever metal can be scrounged from everyone's garages and workshops.
 Hammer whenever needed, repeat as necessary.
 Here I am making my first weld that isn't part of a class.
 Let's just say it was not a textbook example.

-We did find two metal chunks of about the right size and it's all together now, with radiator held near where it once lived, a less-shifty motor mount, and even a tow hook now (may it never be needed).
+with radiator held near where it once lived, a less-shifty motor mount, and even a tow hook now (may it never be needed).
 P.J. got the hang of welding very quickly, so unlike my work, the side he did doesn't look like it was done by a monkey with shaky hands.

 Up next for Tetanus Neon: new cage, then we try to spruce up the visuals on the car.